 Night works may be undertaken, however it is not expected that these works will be heard outside the construction site premises.

 Status of Works

-Piling works for the wharf structure have concluded.
+Piling works for the wharf structure will continue until April 2018.

 The planned delivery routes and heavy vehicle access will be via Industrial Drive into Selwyn St. Currently, no road closures or traffic restrictions are anticipated.